Photo and Video Formats

 127 Superslides in 2x2" cardboard or plastic mounts.

-Negatives Types
+Negative Types

-Standard Film - 59¢ per scan
+Film Strips Scanned - 59¢ per scan

 35mm Negatives